Redin00/Youtube-Downloader/README.md

 <br>
 <br>
 ### IMPORTANT!
-To execute the script you need ffmpeg.exe in the same file directory.
-You can download it here: https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest (For windows, win64-gpl is recommended)
+To execute the script manually you need ffmpeg binary in the same file directory.
+You can download it here: https://github.com/yt-dlp/FFmpeg-Builds/wiki/Latest.
+When you ffmpeg builds, extract the compressed file and search for the main binary, and finally move it to the script's folder.
-<br><br>I compiled the script in a single .exe file using Pyinstaller, but if u want to do it yourself for security reasons, the source code is available, and I suggests you to read the [COMPILEGUIDE.md](COMPILEGUIDE.md)
+<br><br>I compiled the script in a single file using Pyinstaller, but if u want to do it yourself for security reasons, the source code is available, and I suggests you to read the [COMPILEGUIDE.md](COMPILEGUIDE.md)